Who'd pawn their own mother to get it themselves.

 - Parody Magic Spell: As evidenced by the page quote, there's quite a few of these."Hocus pocus, in loco parentis, Jackie Onassis, Dino Di Laurentis..."

-- Parody Names: Pick a character, nation or city from Tolkien, and you will find a parodic counterpart, such as Minas Troney for Minas Tirith.
+- Parody Names: Pick a character, nation or city from Tolkien's work, and one will find a parodic counterpart, such as Minas Troney for Minas Tirith.

 - Performer Guise: After Sorhed was defeated at the Battle of Brylopad, he and the Nine Nozdrul slipped out of the mopping-up cleverly disguised as a troupe of gypsy acrobatic dancers.